Pediatric behavioral health design thinking

 We also consider the impact that public spaces have on patients.
 Some need the stimulation of a group setting.
 Others require more privacy and separation.
 We make sure that public spaces can adapt to these operational changes.

-At Texas Children’s Specialty Care Austin, behavioral health areas incorporate sub-waiting rooms that serve just four exam rooms each.
-Instead of televisions, the sub-waiting rooms have a quiet ambience with views of Austin to promote a sense of calm.
+At our Texas Children’s Specialty Care Austin project, behavioral health areas incorporate sub-waiting rooms that serve just four exam rooms each.
+Instead of televisions, the sub-waiting rooms have a quiet ambience with views of the outdoors to promote a sense of calm.